ArteenTorabiMarashi/ccm_benchmate/README.md

 of the ncbi databases, including nucleotide sequences, protein sequences, gene annotations, and more.
 While you can search pubmed using this module, the literature module is better suited for that purpose (see below).
 + ensembl.org: This is a database of genomic sequences and annotations.
-The module provides a way to search for gene variants mapping between different coordinates systems, and more.
+The module provides a way to search for gene variants mapping between different coordinate systems, and more.
 The module also provides a way to search for genes and their annotations, annotate variants, query cross references from different databases and more.
 + stringdb.org: This is a database of protein-protein interactions.
 The module provides a way to search for protein-protein interactions.
 Additionally you can use the biogrid and IntAct endpoints under others to perform similar queries.